 Anna Austin, PhD

-Dr. Austin is an assistant professor in the Department of Maternal and Child Health and Core Faculty at the UNC Injury Prevention Research Center.
+Dr. Austin is an assistant professor in the Department of Health Behavior, Core Faculty at the UNC Injury Prevention Research Center, and a Research Fellow at the UNC Center for Health Promotion and Disease Prevention.
 She is trained in epidemiology and maternal and child health with a research focus on injury and violence prevention among children and families.
-Her current research centers on the primary prevention of adverse childhood experiences, specifically child abuse and neglect; substance use among pregnant and parenting people; and population-level strategies, including those that address material hardships, to prevent injuries and violence and promote child and family wellbeing.
-She has experience and interest in applying advanced statistical methods, linking existing survey and administrative data sources, and partnering with state and local agencies to advance the maternal and child health research and practice agenda.
+Her current research centers on the primary prevention of adverse childhood experiences, specifically child abuse and neglect; promoting access to opioid and other substance use disorder treatment, including among pregnant and parenting people and the Medicaid population; and population-level strategies, including policies and systems-changes that address social determinants of health, to prevent injuries and violence and promote health and wellbeing.
+In her research, she uses large survey and administrative data sources and quantitative methods and study designs from statistics, epidemiology, quantitative psychology, and economics.
+The translational impact of her research is informed by longstanding partnerships with multiple national, state, and local agencies, including the North Carolina Divisions of Public Health and Health Benefits and the Wake County Division of Child Welfare.

-Anna Austin in the Gillings news
+Anna Austin in the Gillings News

 Honors and Awards

-Equity in North Carolina’s COVID-19 Response Grant2020, North Carolina Scholars Strategy Network
+Equity in North Carolina’s COVID-19 Response Grant

-Delta Omega Honorary Society in Public Health2019, Gillings School of Global Public Health
+Delta Omega Honorary Society in Public Health

-Dissertation Completion Fellowship2018-2019, UNC Graduate School
+2018-2019, UNC Graduate School

-Maternal and Child Health Section Outstanding Student Author2018, American Public Health Association
+Maternal and Child Health Section Outstanding Student Author

-Reproductive, Perinatal, and Pediatric Epidemiology T32 trainee2017-2018, Gillings School of Global Public Health
+Reproductive, Perinatal, and Pediatric Epidemiology T32 trainee

 Representative Courses